WSO2 Helps Safeguard Stock Exchange via Real-Time Data Analysis and Fraud Detection

 In the process of designing the fraud detection system, WSO2 came up with a novel approach, the concept of a “perfect trader.”
 The imaginary perfect trader has the potential of seeing several days into the future of the stock market in order to make the perfect decision regarding any stock.

 In reality, no honest trader could match a perfect trader’s patterns, which is why it is an excellent tool for detecting dishonest traders.
-Using several days’ worth of trading data, the batch analytics functionality in WSO2 DAS is tapped to identify the path of the perfect trader and analyze those who follow the pattern most closely.
+Using several days’ worth of trading data, the batch analytics functionality in WSO2 Stream Processor is tapped to identify the path of the perfect trader and analyze those who follow the pattern most closely.

 Exploring the possibilities